maxkernchen/LiveRedditComments/README.md

   * Option to change refresh rate of comments

-  * Comments stop refresh when scrolling and allow for a manual refresh
+  * Comments stop refreshing when scrolling and allow for a manual refresh

   * Home page contains top 5 most active submissions currently (submissions with least amount of time between comments).